mocodesmo/stackmate/README.md

 This app communicates with [stackmate-core's](https://github.com/i5hi/stackmate-core) Rust binary via FFI.

 ## Features
-- __modern descriptor wallets:__ uses all the latest technologies for the Bitcoin ecosystem
+- __modern descriptor wallets:__ uses all the latest technologies from the Bitcoin ecosystem
 - __calculator:__ calculate current exchange rates with our built-in calculator
 - __cross platform:__ built using Flutter 💙 and Rust